 Pope Leo XIV says those "against abortion" but in favor of death penalty "not really pro-life"

-For the first time since being elected in May, Pope Leo XIV waded into U.S. politics Tuesday, criticizing those who say they're against abortion but support the death penalty, saying that's "not really pro-life."
+For the first time since being elected in May, Pope Leo XIV waded into U.S. politics, criticizing those who say they're against abortion but support the death penalty, saying that's "not really pro-life."

 Leo, a Chicago native, was asked late Tuesday about plans by Chicago Cardinal Blase Cupich to give a lifetime achievement award to Illinois Sen. Dick Durbin for his work helping immigrants.
 The plans drew objection from some conservative U.S. bishops, given the powerful Democratic senator's support for abortion rights.